 Alternative roof terraces in Malaga

 Not on a rooftop but up high enough to get a good view of Muelle Uno and Malaga old town.
-Owned by Jose Carlos Garcia, Malaga’s only Michelin-starred chef, this terrace offers drinks (non and alcoholic).
+This terrace offers drinks (non and alcoholic).

 Where: Walk along Muelle Dos under the pergola and climb the slope by the Pompidou to reach the terrace.

-Best for: Sundowners as you watch the sun set behind the ferris wheel.
+Best for: Sundowners as you watch the sunset over the city skyline.

 Top tip: Make for this terrace after you’ve explored the Malagueta area.
 Find out what to see in this part of Malaga.